• Skip to primary navigation

 2. Since Hnefatafl is asymmetrical, each of the players must use a different strategy to win.

-5. Some chess tactics are applicable in Hnefatafl as well.
-Forcing the opponent to make a particular move in order to avoid losing the game can be very useful.
+5. Some chess tactics are also applicable in Hnefatafl.
+Forcing the opponent to make a particular move to avoid losing the game can be very useful.
 Creating a fork where one piece can attack multiple opponent’s pieces can provide an advantage.
-Pinning a piece, which prevents it from being moved from its location by the threat of losing the game, is another useful tactic which gives the player the control of the board.
+Pinning a piece, which prevents it from being moved from its location by the threat of losing the game, is another useful tactic that gives the player control of the board.

 Bibliography: